genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/02_training-content-day2.md

 2. In front of the URL, set the call to **POST**.
 3. For the URL, you need to supply your server instance, then **:9064** (which sends you to the application's Router), and then **event-login-auth**.
 For example:
 **http://localhost:9064/event-login-auth**.
-Alternatively, you can use the reverse proxy already setup on the WSL instance and go with this URL: **http://localhost/gwf/event-login-auth**
+Alternatively, you can use the reverse proxy already set up on the WSL instance and go with this URL: **http://localhost/gwf/event-login-auth**
 4. Set the Body to JSON and insert the message below (substituting your correct user name and password) in the main body.

 ```